aceOfModernElectronis/Ananke-Arduino-library/tests/README.md

 # Arduino Client for MQTT Test Suite

-This is a regression test suite for the `PubSubClient` library.
+This is a regression test suite for the `Ananke` library.

 There are two parts: